ajnsit/helix/README.md

 Performance
 ===========

-When it comes to performance, Wai-routes compares quite favorably with other Haskell web development micro frameworks.
+When it comes to performance, Helix compares quite favorably with other Haskell web development micro frameworks.

 See more details here - [philopon/apiary-benchmark](https://github.com/philopon/apiary-benchmark)